 The suction line strainer (100 MESH) does not require replacement.
-In the event the oil becomes contaminated, the strainer should be removed, washed and dried thoroughly before re-installation.
+If the oil becomes contaminated, the strainer should be removed, washed and dried before re-installation.

 Change the return line hydraulic filter after the first 50 hours of operation and seasonally thereafter.